 - Heavier is always better

-The true determination of ripeness will be proven with refractometer.
+So how serious were we about these tests?
+We actually measured our watermelon ripeness scientifically with a refractometer.
 This instrument measures the percentage of sugar content in the melons.
-Stacy Lyn will then taste the melon which is objective, but she has a pretty good palate.
-This is really the true measure we are after anyway.
+I then took a bite of each melon to give it the taste test.
+Granted, that’s a subjective measure, but I have a pretty good palate.
+This is really the true measure we are after anyway: the tastiest melon, right?

 For the straw test, we obtained 3 broom straws from 2 different brooms, and a “green” Johnson grass twig harvested just before the test.
-In a room with minimal wind, we tested the theory by placing the straw in the center, perpendicular to the stem /bloom-end orientation.
-Each watermelon was tested 8 times, with each twig being tested, once on each side of the melon.
+In a room with minimal wind, we tested the theory by placing the straw in the center, perpendicular to the stem / blossom end orientation.
+We tested each melon 8 times, with each twig being tested once on each side of the watermelon.

-Watch the results or read the results below.
+Watch the results in this video or read the results below.
 Very interesting outcome.

-When it comes down to it, however, a lot can be said for taste.
-Tasting allows us to gather and compare all the aspects of a good watermelon; sweetness, acid, texture, and moisture.
+When it comes down to peak ripeness, however, a lot can be said for taste.
+Tasting allows us to gather and compare all the aspects of a ripe watermelon; sweetness, acid, texture, and moisture.
 The percent sugar and taste correlated well in the results.

-The “thump test,” or pitch, generally tried true.
+The “thump test,” or pitch, generally proved true.

-I saw no pattern in the straw test.
-Stacy Lyn wanted this to work and it may some of the time, but in this experiment it was not conclusive.
+We saw no pattern in the straw test.
+Honestly, I really wanted this to work, and it may some of the time, but in our experiment, it was not conclusive.

 There was somewhat of a pattern in “heaviness,” or density, but watermelons like the heavy but inferior #2 (lacked acid), and the light but delightful #4 challenged the pattern.

-I believe, after looking at the results, pitch matters the most when picking the best watermelon.
+I believe, after looking at the results, that pitch matters the most when picking the best ripe watermelon.
 All deep sounding watermelons tasted great.
-Further, the pitch correlated with appearance, giving no need to even look at the melons.
-You might end up with an overripe melon, however, so if soft, pass it up.
-I, nonetheless, believe the pitch test to be your best bet and have proven predictable enough for me to convert, and from now on, be a “thumper.”
+A higher pitched sound was a sign of an unripe melon.
+Further, the pitch correlated so closely with appearance tests that there was really no need to even look at the melons.